ssamot/ce888/03-Modelling.md

 \normalfont

-* The procedure for using the bootstrap to find better values for model is called "Bagging"
+* The procedure for using the bootstrap to find better values for a model is called "Bagging"
 	* Mostly minimises the variance
 	* Very commonly used trick